Vouch Insurance Review 2026: The Broker for Startups

 - Traction (site): 6,000+ companies insured, a 74+ NPS score, 81% same-day quoting, 500+ top-tier partners

-- Model: technology-powered brokerage (with a licensed carrier arm, per third-party reporting)
+- Model: technology-powered brokerage (its former MGA and carrier operations were acquired by Hiscox in 2025, per third-party reporting)

 - Funding (third-party): about $185M in total funding, per YC and LinkedIn